jssql1234/docs-sqlpay/docs/integration/vision/gift/manager.md

 ## Gift Update

-1. Choose Gift - To update a gift, the manager can go to **More icon > Manage Gift** and select the gift want to be update.
+1. To update a gift, the manager can go to **More icon > Manage Gift** and select the gift to be updated.

 |![gift](../../../../static/img/integration/vision/gift/gotoManageGift.png)|![gift](../../../../static/img/integration/vision/gift/chooseEditGift.png)                 |
 |:------------------------------------|:-----------------------------------------------------|